Leadership obligation and responsibility

 I presume who, or what, is to blame for the confusion in today's society.
 I think it fair to say, however, that we have all had a hand in trashing our traditional values and institutions.
 It is paradoxical that high technology with all of its great promise to improve our lives, in fact, has been used as the reason for us to create a society that by any historical standard is troubled!
 Crime in all of its forms, including violence, is at epidemic proportions and the personal conduct of almost a majority of our citizens leaves much to be desired.
 Our basic institutions such as the family, school, religious institutions and government not only often fail to achieve their objectives, but sometimes, through their muddling, make the problems we face much worse!

 In today’s environment it is difficult to overcome the temptations of self-indulgence and overcome the cynicism we have developed and the almost constant challenges to our integrity.
 Yet, for our own good and the good of our families, we have to examine some fundamental aspects of our lives.
-Corporate America must behave as highly-principled and socially responsible in all of its business practices.
+Corporate

 In today’s society we must look beneath the surface of this simple question and throw out answers that suggest material wealth or power.
 These achievements tend to corrupt and in the final analysis, are meaningless.
 Instead think of your life as a statement to your children and others of what you learned is most important and enduring about yourself.
 Integrity, honesty, courage, compassion, fairness, justice, ethical behavior and kindness are the virtues by which you will always be judged as a leader, a parent, or a neighbor.